aws-beam/aws-codegen/README.md

 ### Ubuntu Linux dependencies

-Two packages are needed: `gcc` and `cmake`.
+Two packages are needed for Ubuntu: `gcc` and `cmake`.
 To install them:

-    $ apt-get install gcc cmake
+    $ apt-get install build-essential cmake

 ### Mac OS X dependencies

 The same packages are needed in OS X, but you may install them with [brew][]:

     $ brew install gcc cmake

+Alternativaly you can install XCode's Command Line Developer Tools package:

+    $ xcode-select --install

 [aws-sdk-go]: https://github.com/aws/aws-sdk-go
 [brew]: https://brew.sh/